kubermatic/docs/content/advanced/update_versions/_index.en.md

 ```

 As you can see it is a list containing the two keys `version` and `default`.
 Here the values of the
 `version` keys are the Kubernetes versions as string and prefixed by the letter "v".
+They correspondent
-The values of
+with the tags of the according versions of the Kubernetes repository.
+The values of the `default` keys
-`default` keys are _true_ or _false_, where only one version can be marked as default.
-We also
+are _true_ or _false_, where only one version can be marked as default.

-list insecure version, but they are commented out and contain a link to the according issue.
+We also list insecure version, but they are commented out and contain a link to the according issue.
 This
 way you can see why several version aren't listed in the selection dialog.

 {{% notice note %}}